Coastal youth ambassadors

-Young adults, between 13 and 15 years old, keen to learn as much as they can about our coast and marine environments, are helping us to look after it, by share their new information with friends and families, and even becoming involved in helping out.
+If you are between 13 and 15 years old, keen to learn as much as you can about our coast and marine environments, and willing to share this new information with friends and families, and maybe even help out, then sign up today!

 About the program

-The Coastal Ambassadors Youth Training Program is funded by the NRM levy and runs workshops with virtual underwater tours and exciting field trips such as supervised snorkelling and kayaking, to help you gain knowledge through enjoying and immersing yourself in our spectacular marine environments.
+Workshops are run in conjunction with exciting field trips such as supervised snorkelling and kayaking.
+These interactive excursions help you gain knowledge while enjoying and immersing yourself in our spectacular marine environments.